Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

       }
 ```

+The object ID is based on the `labels.txt` file in `/data/misc/storage/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/services/CUSTOM_VISION_AI/`

-Finally, format and string output and publish the MQTT massage.
+Finally, format the string output and publish the MQTT massage.
 Done in `line 730`:
 ```c
   /*Publish to MQTT By JIM*/
     pubmsg.payload;